MicrosoftDocs/OfficeDocs-SharePoint/migration/upload-on-premises-content-to-sharepoint-online-using-powershell-cmdlets.md

 - seo-marvel-apr2020
 search.appverid: MET150
 ms.assetid: 555049c6-15ef-45a6-9a1f-a1ef673b867c
-description: "Learn how to use PowerShell cmdlets to migrate content from an on-premises file share to Office 365 SharePoint."
+description: "Learn how to use PowerShell cmdlets to migrate content from an on-premises file shares to SharePoint in Microsoft 365."
 ---

 # Upload on-premises content to SharePoint using PowerShell cmdlets